Web under local loads – Nonlinear FEA

 When people think about nonlinear analysis usually what first comes to mind is material nonlinearity.
 This is the most “visible” aspect of nonlinearity in calculations.
-I won’t dare to say that materially nonlinear analysis is the most important one (I think that there is not such thing), but without a doubt, this is an important part of engineering knowledge.
+I won’t dare to say that materially nonlinear analysis is the most important one (I think that there is no such thing), but without a doubt, this is an important part of engineering knowledge.
 Let’s learn how does this analysis works, and what it really means

 There are so many aspects of material nonlinearity that to this day it makes my head spin!
 With all honesty, I can tell you that I have no experience with a lot of those aspects, as it will take years for me to gain experience in many fields (still working on it!).

-I’m a civil engineer with steel structures background so for me mostly material nonlinearity connects with yielding.
+I’m a civil engineer with a steel structures background so for me mostly material nonlinearity connects with yielding.
 This is what I will focus on here.
-If you happen to have vast experience with different aspect, and you are willing to share knowledge let me know, it would be great to host you here 🙂
+If you happen to have vast experience with a different aspect, and you are willing to share knowledge let me know, it would be great to host you here 🙂

 Below you can expect a simple language explanation without a complex theory of how material nonlinearity works.
 If you are interested in different nonlinear material models in FEA go here.